MichaelOdumosu57/crexi_take_home/docs/Part1.md

 * I saw that z-index in the header was set to 1035, do we need a course in z-index
 * hard question whether to use store or service to toggle overlay loading, use store to keep consistency
 * what I am worried about is the generic type for store in utility.service what if it may need to do more than access layout state
+* I setup delay on the API call so we can see the loading in action

 # Left off
 * error handling